GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/quickstart.rst

 .. image:: images/2_1/build_project_vulkan.png

-The compiler output can be viewed at the Build output pane at the bottom:
+The compiler output can be viewed at the Build Output pane at the bottom:

 .. image:: images/2_1/build_project_output_vulkan.png